chrisbenz/chrisbenz.github.io/menu/about.md

 ---

 Hi there!
 Thanks for checking out my website.
-While I am currently a software developer, I also enjoy researching cybersecurity topics, learning new tools for web application pen testing, and learning new programming languages.
+While I am currently a software developer, I also enjoy studying cybersecurity, learning new tools for web application pentesting, and pursuing bug bounty opportunities.
+I also use this site to blog, and will upload any posts or articles related to security here.